This type is used by the Variation container, which provides full details on each item variation in a multiple-variation listing.

 For RelistFixedPriceItem only: You can delete any variation, as long as the relisted listing includes at least 1 variation with a non-zero quantity.
 (That is, when you relist, you could delete all but one variation, or you could delete all existing variations and add a new one.)

 Discount pricing is available to qualified sellers (and their associated developers) who participate in the Discount Pricing Program.
-Once qualified, sellers receive a "special account flag" (SAF) that allows them to apply Discount Pricing to both single-variation and multi-variation items.
-Sellers should contact their account manager or Customer Service to see if they qualify for the Strikethrough Pricing program.
+Once qualified, sellers receive a 'special account flag' (SAF) that allows them to apply Discount Pricing to both single-variation and multi-variation items.
+STP is intended for eBay partners and their sellers only.

-For GetItem (and other related calls that retrieve the Item object), the Variation.Quantity value indicates the total number of items associated with the variation, including the quantity available and the quantity sold.
+For GetItem (and other related calls that retrieve the Item object), the Variation.Quantity value indicates the total quantity associated with the variation, including the quantity available and the quantity sold.
 To calculate the quantity available for sale, subtract SellingStatus.QuantitySold from this value.

 For GetSellerTransactions: See Item.Quantity instead.

-See the Trading API Guide for more details about setting and modifying a variation's quantity.
+See the eBay Features Guide for more details about setting and modifying a variation's quantity.

 If specified, all SKU values must be unique within the Variations node.
 That is, no two variations within the same listing can have the same SKU.

-For GetItem and related calls: Only returned if the seller specified a SKU for the variation.
+For GetItem, GetOrders and other 'Get' calls: Only returned if the seller specified a SKU for the variation.

-Each variation requires its own price, and the prices can be different for each variation.
+Each variation requires this field, and the prices can be the same for all variations, or be different for each variation.
 This enables sellers to provide discounts on certain variations without affecting the price of others.
 Required (and always returned) for listings with variations.